-Mission Statement & Facts
+Mission Statement & Facts (archive)

-Veteran, Wounded Warrior and Care Giver Care Package Programs:
+New Recruits, Veteran, Wounded Warrior and Care Giver Care Package Programs:

+Operation Gratitude coordinates package deliveries to the graduates of Boot Camps in all Military branches and newly commissioned officers from the Service Academies.
 Operation Gratitude works with representatives at Military hospitals, Wounded Warrior Transition Units, VA Hospitals and Veterans’ Organizations to provide care packages for Veterans, Wounded Warriors and their Care Givers to let them know they are never forgotten and because it is never too late to say, “Thank You.”

 Battalion Buddy Program: